 Death is inevitable and all of us will have to face it some day

-I have ordered this superb essay from writing a research paper.
+I have ordered this superb essay from write my research paper cheap.
 Thanks guys.
 I’ve improved my grades.

 Death is inevitable and all of us will have to face it some day.
 Some sooner than others.
 Unfortunately, this is the fate for the character Harry from Ernest Hemingway’s The Snows of Kilimanjaro who has an ominous and lurking sense of death and has to eventually accept that it will happen.
 This is seen as he gets infected with gangrene, starts to be true to himself, and finally finds his “inner leopard”.